 We're literally allowing just regular people shape what we do, how we think and what we buy.
 I was really strategic about what I was going to post but it just felt inauthentic.

 My following recently grew a lot on Twitter, and I was doing this inspirational post, talking to myself really, about having time.
 And after a while I saw that it had thousands of favorites, and it was on Facebook and people [were posting it] to Instagram.
 So many people reached out to me and [said I impacted their life] and I was literally just being who I was.
-I wasn't crafting anything and I [thought] me using my voice to do something that's influential.
+I wasn't "crafting" anything.
+I was just using my voice and sharing my truth.
+That's influential.

 This whole influencer culture, is BS, it's all really fake.
 But the funny thing is I know a lot of influencers in real life, and their life isn't like that.
 It's crafted, on Sunday or once a month, creating flatlays, etc.